toyokazu/omniauth-shibboleth/README.md

 # OmniAuth Shibboleth strategy

-Welcome to the OmniAuth Shibboleth strategies.
-This is a OmniAuth strategy for authenticating through Shibboleth (SAML).
+OmniAuth Shibboleth strategy is an OmniAuth strategy for authenticating through Shibboleth (SAML).
 If you do not know OmniAuth, please visit OmniAuth wiki.

 https://github.com/intridea/omniauth/wiki